• Home /

 Find your water and electric controls

 Each utility has a control panel or shut-off valve in your home.
-Learn how to control your water and electricity so you can quickly turn them on or off for maintenance or in an emergency.
+Learn how to control your water and electricity to quickly turn them on or off for maintenance or in an emergency.

 Your electric panel will be a large gray box installed on a wall — typically in your garage, laundry room, closet, outside wall, or another low-traffic area.
 Check to see if your panel is a fuse box or circuit breaker and learn how to control it.